Recursive Entropic Variational Inference for Nonlinear State-Space Models: Practical Recursive Inference Algorithms

 \subsection{Recursive Quadratic Potentials}

-In this section, we derive tractable schemes for computing the potential functions defined in \eqref{eq:forward-markov-potentials} and \eqref{eq:reverse-markov-potentials}, leveraging the statistical approximations introduced in Assumption~\ref{asm:statistical-expansion}.
+In this section, we derive tractable schemes for computing the potential functions defined in~\eqref{eq:forward-markov-potentials} and~\eqref{eq:reverse-markov-potentials}, leveraging the statistical approximations introduced in Definition~\ref{def:statistical-expansion-log-densities}.
 We show that these approximations lead to tractable recursions over quadratic forms of $\rhkxx{V}{k}(x_{k})$ and $\lhkxx{V}{k}(x_{k})$ from Proposition~\ref{prop:forward-markov} and Proposition~\ref{prop:reverse-markov}.
-The use of quadratic potentials is consistent with the interpretation in Remark~\ref{rem:forward-markov-potentials} and Remark~\ref{rem:reverse-markov-potentials}, where these functions are interpreted as log-space forward and backward filtering messages.
-Under the Gaussian approximation, such messages are naturally parameterized by quadratic functions, which justifies and supports the form adopted in our smoothing framework.
+The use of quadratic potentials is consistent with the interpretations in Remark~\ref{rem:forward-markov-potentials} and Remark~\ref{rem:reverse-markov-potentials}: the forward-Markov potentials act as log-space backward messages, whereas the reverse-Markov potentials act as log-space forward messages.
+Under the Gaussian approximation, such messages are naturally parameterized by quadratic functions, which motivates the form adopted in our smoothing framework.